kak-tus/letsencrypt-simp_le-auto/README.md

 SERVER_NAME=simp_le - name of container, to proxy_pass trow nginx, if you are using consul DNS.

+DOCKER_SIMP_LE_ARGS - you can pass any args to docker command, that start simp_le container.
+As example: -e DOCKER_SIMP_LE_ARGS="-H 127.0.0.1:2875"

-DOCKER_SIMP_LE_ARGS - you can pass any args to docker run command, that start simp_le container.
-As example: -e 'DOCKER_SIMP_LE_ARGS="--dns 8.8.8.8"'
+DOCKER_RUN_SIMP_LE_ARGS - you can pass any args to docker run command, that start simp_le container.
+As example: -e DOCKER_RUN_SIMP_LE_ARGS="--dns 8.8.8.8"